mongodb/docs/source/usage.rst

   to delete a database from your instance using this interface.

   The DB Stats tab will only appear approximately 30 minutes after you add the host to MMS.
+DB Stats information updates every 5 minutes, or less frequently to reduce the impact on the database.
 If the "DB stats" operation impacts the performance of your database, as is possible when installations have a large number of databases and collections, you may disable DB Stats collection from the settings interface.

 - "**Last Ping**," which displays the raw JSON document sent by the agent to MMS.